vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic1](images/change-to-horbar.png)

    We want to see the fastest team first, so let's change the sorting.
-Click the "Sorting" icon (top right).
+Click the **Sorting** icon (top right).

    ![pic1](images/change-sorting.png)